Boosting the Adversarial Transferability of Surrogate Models with Dark Knowledge: Experimental Results

 \section{Experimental Results}

-In this section, we demonstrate the effectiveness of the proposed dark surrogate model (DSM) in adversarial attack tasks with extensive experiments.
-We first consider attacking the image classification model.
-We choose ResNet18 (RN18)~\cite{he2016deep}, DenseNet121 (DN121)~\cite{huang2017densely} and MobileNetv2 (MNv2)~\cite{sandler2018mobilenetv2} as the architecture of the surrogate models \atn{separately}.
-Same as that in Section 3.1, we consider the nine publicly available models as the victim model: Inc-v3, Inc-v4, IncRes-v2, Inc-v3$_{ens3}$, Inc-v3$_{ens4}$, IncRes-v2$_{ens}$, HGD, R\&D and NIPS-r3. \if For training the dark surrogate model, we use the mixing augmentation skills to enhance the dark knowledge.\fi Unless explicitly stated, the CutMix skill is used for training DSM, and the teacher model is a normal pretrained model (trained with one-hot labels) with the same architecture as the DSM.
+In this section, we demonstrate the effectiveness of the proposed dark surrogate model (DSM) with experiments.
+We begin by evaluating the effectiveness of DSM on attacking image classification models.
+The ResNet18 (RN18)~\cite{he2016deep}, DenseNet121 (DN121)~\cite{huang2017densely} and MobileNetv2 (MNv2)~\cite{sandler2018mobilenetv2} are chosen as the surrogate models.
+Unless explicitly stated, the CutMix skill is used for training DSM, and the teacher model employed is a normal pretrained model (trained with one-hot labels) with the same architecture as the DSM.
+The first three subsections are dedicated to the untargeted attack of image classifiaction models, including the comparison with the related work~\cite{cui2020substitute}.
+Then, the results of targeted attack are presented, which involves the combination of the proposed DSM and the method of training slightly robust model~\cite{springer2021a}.
+Lastly, the results on attacking face verification models are presented.

-All adversarial examples are crafted with maximum perturbation of $\epsilon=16$.
-Three popular adversarial example optimizers are considered.
-They are FGSM~\cite{goodfellow2014explaining}, MI-FGSM~\cite{dong2018boosting} and MI-DI$^2$-FGSM~\cite{xie2019improving}.
-For the hyper-parameters of adversarial example optimizer, we set the step size $\beta$ to 2, the momentum factor $\mu$ to 1.0, the probability of transformation $p_t$ to 0.7.
-Consistent with previous work~\cite{dong2018boosting,xie2019improving}, we set the number of iterations $N$ to 10 for untargeted attack.
-While for targeted attack we set $N$ to 200 following the suggestion in~\cite{zhao2021on}.
-All the models are trained on ImageNet~\cite{deng2009imagenet} dataset, and we generate adversarial examples on ImageNet-compatible dataset.
-The pretrained teacher model is generated with just normal \atn{data augmentations} such as resize, cropping and flipping.
-For all other hyper-parameters about training, we follow the PyTorch official example\footnote{https://github.com/pytorch/examples/tree/master/imagenet}.
-Specifically, the number of training epochs is set to 90, the batch size is set to 256.
-The learning rate is set to 0.1 and be decayed 10$\times$ at the 30th and 60th epoch, respectively.
+Adversarial examples are crafted with a maximum perturbation of $\epsilon=16$ unless explicitly stated.
+We consider three adversarial example optimizers: FGSM~\cite{goodfellow2014explaining}, MI-FGSM~\cite{dong2018boosting}, and TI-DI-MI-TG~\cite{he2022boosting}.
+If the optimizer is not explicitly stated, the strongest TI-DI-MI-TG optimizer is employed.
+For the hyper-parameters of adversarial example optimizer, we set the step size $\beta$ to 2, the momentum factor $\mu$ to 1.0, the probability of transformation $p_t$ to 1.0, the size of kernel $W$ to $7 \times 7$, the number of iterations $N$ for untargeted attack to 10, following~\cite{he2022boosting}.
+For targeted attack we set $N$ to 200 and optimize the logits-based loss following the suggestion in~\cite{zhao2021on}.

-The results on untargeted attack, targeted attack and ablation studies for image classification are presented in the following three subsections, respectively.
-In the last subsection, the experiments on attacking face verification model are presented, as an additional application of the proposed \atn{method}.